RinniSwift/Computer-Science-with-iOS/higherOrderFunctions.md

 let nameToScore = ["rin": 9, "sar": 10, "cenz": 9, "ruh": 10, "mike": 7]
 ```

+I wrote an article on higher order functions that can be found [here](https://medium.com/@rinradaswift/higher-order-functions-map-filter-and-reduce-b4f4cc0e00bd).

 ## Map

 Returns the collection containing the results of mapping the input closure over the collection's elements.